-Research Areas: Government Information Policies, Open Data Politics, E-Government, Digital Politics, Political Decision Making, Public Sector Innovations, Open Government, Media Politics, Decentralization and Federalism Studies, Political Communication and International Relations.
+Research Areas: e-Government, e-Participation, Public Sector Innovations, Digital Politics, Open Data Politics, Government Information Policies, Political Decision Making, Public Sector Innovations, Open Government, Media Politics, Decentralization and Federalism Studies, Political Communication and International Relations.

-Dr. Maxat Kassen is an Assistant Professor in the Graduate School of Public Policy at Nazarbayev University (Nur-Sultan, Kazakhstan).
+Dr. Maxat Kassen is an Assistant Professor in the Graduate School of Public Policy at Nazarbayev University (Kazakhstan).
 He is a former Fulbright Scholar in the University of Illinois at Chicago (USA) and fellow of the Annenberg Institute at the University of Oxford (UK).
-Over the past two decades, he lectured on political science disciplines at a number of foreign and domestic universities and research institutes, including as a visiting professor with guest lectures in the University of Massachusetts (Amherst, USA), the University of Woodbury (Los Angeles, USA), the US Electronic Government Center (Amherst, Massachusetts, USA) and many other universities.
+Over the past two decades, he lectured on political science disciplines at a number of foreign and domestic universities and research institutes, including as a visiting professor with guest lectures in the University of Massachusetts (Amherst, USA), the University of Woodbury (Los Angeles, USA), the US Electronic Government Center (Amherst, Massachusetts, USA) and other universities.
 Also before that, he had worked in various positions in government agencies, national companies and United Nations structures.
-In 2003-2004, he headed the foreign information service in the Kazakh National Information Agency (Kazinform).
+He is a former head of the foreign information service in the Kazakh National Information Agency (Kazinform).

 Author of the books: